rcaos/TVToday/README.md

 ## About modularization

-In this app, I show you an approach to how you could structure your app.
+In this project, I show you an approach to how you could structure your app.

 In a real big app, you will have more and big dependencies.